etano/scaffold/README.md

 ## Usage

-For an example usage and tests, please see the [HPCTemplate](https://github.com/etano/HPCTemplate) repository.
+For example usage and tests, please see the [HPCTemplate](https://github.com/etano/HPCTemplate) repository.